RazviOverflow/razvioverflow.github.io/_microcorruption/tutorial.md

 <img src="/images/microcorruption-tutorial-solved.png">
 </p>

+### Recap

+In this level we've learnt some of the basics commands of Microcorruption's embedded debugger, some peculiarities about MSP430's instruction set and the null terminated byte string.

 ## More levels
 * Click [here](/microcorruption/new-orleans) to see next level (New Orleans).
 * Click [here](/microcorruption) to see levels index.